Pixelik/track-autofill/README.md

 Download and open up [tests.html](https://github.com/Pixelik/track-autofill/blob/master/tests.html) in your browser to test.

 ## Debugging
-Edit the script by setting `DEBUGGING` to `false` [here](https://github.com/Pixelik/track-autofill/blob/master/src/track-autofill.js#L2) and open up your browser console to start getting a detailed log.
-Make sure you set `DEBUGGING` to `true` in production.
+Edit the script by setting `var DEBUGGING` to `true` [here](https://github.com/Pixelik/track-autofill/blob/master/src/track-autofill.js#L2) and open up your browser console to start getting a detailed log.
+Make sure you set `var DEBUGGING` back to `false` before going into production.

 ## Chrome Bug
 Due to [a bug in Chrome](http://stackoverflow.com/questions/35049555/chrome-autofill-autocomplete-no-value-for-password), in some rare cases, a change in the value of an auto-filled password field is not immediately detectable unless the user interacts with the page in any way.
 In other words, even though the password field might get pre-filled by the browser, the plugin will not detect the change unless the user interacts with the page (by clicking anywhere on the page).
 As a result, tracking password-autofills will not work on Chrome in extremely rare occasions.